-Turning Points in Colombia's Ageing Future
+Turning Points in Brazil's Ageing Future

-2030: The end of the youth society
+2012: The end of the Youth Society

-During the last century, young people have dominated Colombia's demographic scene during the last century.
-At its peak in 2012, people under age 20 accounted for 37% of the population.
-But this percentage is projected to decline, and the largest cohort of Colombians has already been born, around 2007.
-The year 2030 will mark the end of the youth society in Colombia: young people will no longer be the largest demographic group1.
-A large wave is moving through Colombia's population age structure as the large cohorts born when high fertility was the norm advance through their life cycle and move from youth to adulthood to old age.
-The size of the working age groups will peak in 2033 for ages 20-39 and in 2056 for ages 40-59.
-The population of older persons will increase rapidly throughout this century reaching a peak in 2090 at around 20 million people and then begin to decline gradually as the large birth cohorts of the early 21st century are replaced by successively smaller ones.
+Young people have dominated the Brazilian demographic scene during the last century.
+At its peak in 1999, people under age 20 accounted for 41% of the population.
+But this percentage has been declining, and the largest cohort of Brazilians has already been born, around 1983.
+The year 2012 marked the end of the youth society in Brazil: young people are no longer the largest demographic group1.
+A large wave is moving through Brazil's population age structure as the large cohorts born when high fertility was the norm advance through their life cycle and move from youth to adulthood to old age.
+The size of the working age groups will peak in 2021 for ages 20-39 and in 2041 for ages 40-59.
+The population of older persons will increase rapidly until reaching its peak at about 74 million people in 2069 and then beginning to decline as the large birth cohorts of the late 20th century are replaced by successively smaller cohorts.